-Please do not drink any alcohol or use any tobacco products for at least 24 hours prior to surgery.
+- Please do not drink any alcohol or use any tobacco products for at least 24 hours prior to surgery.

-If you develop an illness or infection, please notify the nurses at the surgery center.
+- If you develop an illness or infection, please notify the nurses at the surgery center.

-Arrange for a responsible adult to act as your caregiver.
+- Arrange for a responsible adult to act as your caregiver.
 This caregiver will:

-Accompany you to surgery.
+- Accompany you to surgery.

-Receive your discharge instructions.
+- Receive your discharge instructions.

-Drive you home – anyone receiving sedation cannot drive for a full 24 hours.
+- Drive you home – anyone receiving sedation cannot drive for a full 24 hours.

-Stay with you or ensure another responsible adult stays with you for the first 24 hours.
+- Stay with you or ensure another responsible adult stays with you for the first 24 hours.

 The Day of Your Surgery

-Oral medication may be taken with a sip of water—please consult your surgeon about acceptable medications.
+- Oral medication may be taken with a sip of water—please consult your surgeon about acceptable medications.

-Diabetics should consult with their primary physicians regarding insulin dosages on the day of surgery.
+- Diabetics should consult with their primary physicians regarding insulin dosages on the day of surgery.
 Insulin and other supplies should be brought to the Associated Eye Care Ambulatory Surgery Center.

-If you have a hearing aid, wear it to the Ambulatory Surgery Center.
+- If you have a hearing aid, wear it to the Ambulatory Surgery Center.

-Bring the case for your contacts or glasses.
+- Bring the case for your glasses.

-Jewelry and valuables, especially facial piercings, should be left at home.
+- Jewelry and valuables, especially facial piercings, should be left at home.

-Avoid makeup, nail polish, lotion or hair products.
+- Avoid makeup, nail polish, lotion or hair products.

-Be sure not to eat or drink the morning of your procedure.
+- Be sure not to eat or drink the morning of your procedure.
 You may brush your teeth.
 Specific instructions about when to stop eating or drinking will be given to you when you are called at least 3-4 days prior to your surgery by the Associated Eye Care Ambulatory Surgery Center nurse.

-Wear loose, comfortable clothing that can be easily removed when you return home.
+- Wear loose, comfortable clothing that can be easily removed when you return home.

-Bring your insurance information, including any worker’s compensation claims information that may apply.
+- Bring your insurance information, including any worker’s compensation claims information that may apply.

-Check in at the front desk with your caregiver.
+- Check in at the front desk with your caregiver.

-You will receive an ID bracelet, which you must wear while at the Associated Eye Care Ambulatory Surgery Center.
+- You will receive an ID bracelet, which you must wear while at the Associated Eye Care Ambulatory Surgery Center.

-Your nurse, surgeon, and anesthetist will evaluate you before surgery.
+- Your nurse, surgeon, and anesthetist will evaluate you before surgery.

-You may remain with your caregiver until surgery.
+- You may remain with your caregiver until surgery.

-Please do not hesitate to ask questions or voice any concerns to our staff at any time.
+- Please do not hesitate to ask questions or voice any concerns to our staff at any time.

 Visitors & Caregivers

-When you check in upon your arrival, please be sure to register your caregiver as well.
+- When you check in upon your arrival, please be sure to register your caregiver as well.
 Our staff may need to communicate with this individual, and we must know whom to contact regarding your procedure.

-Because we have limited space, we ask that no more than two people accompany you in the pre-surgery area.
+- Because we have limited space, we ask that no more than two people accompany you in the pre-surgery area.

-Caregivers are encouraged to remain at the Associated Eye Care Ambulatory Surgery Center while your procedure is in progress.
+- Caregivers are encouraged to remain at the Associated Eye Care Ambulatory Surgery Center while your procedure is in progress.
 If your caregiver needs to leave the center, a phone number should be left with the front desk in case they need to contact him or her arises.
 Your surgeon will speak to you and your caregiver together after your procedure.
 Caregivers will also be made aware of your Bill of Rights.

-After your procedure, you will be taken to a recovery room for monitoring.
+- After your procedure, you will be taken to a recovery room for monitoring.

-Your recovery time will be determined by your general health and procedure.
+- Your recovery time will be determined by your general health and procedure.
 Your post-operative check-up schedule and medications will be discussed with you and your caregiver.

-You will receive instructions about what to do at home in order to ensure a speedy recovery.
+- You will receive instructions about what to do at home in order to ensure a speedy recovery.

 Our Commitment to You

-From the moment you arrive at the Associated Eye Care Ambulatory Surgery Center to the moment you return home, our dedicated staff will be available to assist you, answering any questions you may have and working to make you as relaxed as possible.
+- From the moment you arrive at the Associated Eye Care Ambulatory Surgery Center to the moment you return home, our dedicated staff will be available to assist you, answering any questions you may have and working to make you as relaxed as possible.
 It’s all part of Associated Eye Care’s overall goal to provide you and your family with great vision for a lifetime.

-Cellular Phones may be used outside the waiting area of the Associated Eye Care Ambulatory Surgery Center.
+- Cellular Phones may be used outside the waiting area of the Associated Eye Care Ambulatory Surgery Center.
 We ask that visitors and patients limit cell phone use in the waiting room as it is distracting to other patients and visitors.